What’s In a Good Investment Pitch?

 Looking for startup investors?
 Our guide will help

-Starting a business is exhilarating, but finding the startup funding to fuel your dreams can be a daunting task.
-Not only will you have
+Starting a business is exhilarating, but securing the startup funding to fuel your dreams can be daunting.
+Not only do you need to prepare

 Funding Accelerator Mentor Elliott Gaspar explains what investors look for in a financial forecast for investors